 If you are unsure of whether you have a valid legal claim arising from the accident or if you are at a loss with how to proceed, a Tampa brain injury lawyer can help.
 We can help you identify the responsible parties and give you the advice and counsel you need to move forward.

 If you do not know how to recognize a traumatic brain injury (TBI), you will not be able to seek the appropriate medical care.
-Everyone should be aware of the common cause and consequences of head trauma.
+Everyone should be aware of the common causes and consequences of head trauma.

 Depending on the severity of the accident, a TBI can cause cognitive impairment, decreased mental responsiveness, mood alteration, neurological damage, and other physical, mental, and behavioral effects.
 Other symptoms may include: